 Great pair of shoes - Shoes for teachers

-You are going to plan jam up lessons and activities yet sometimes, they aren’t going to get it.
+You are going to plan jamup lessons and activities yet sometimes, they aren’t going to get it.
 That’s okay!
-You are going to pour yourself into kids who could care less, pour into them anyway.
+You are going to pour yourself into kids who couldn't care less; pour into them anyway.
 Each day you have the opportunity to make a difference in a child’s life.
 The students who need love and support sometimes ask for it in challenging ways.
 Always remember this!
-The best advice I have even been given was to treat students like you would wish for your child to be treated.
+The best advice I have ever been given was to treat students like you would wish for your child to be treated.
 Sit back and think about that for a minute.